Ama Pipi: College

 Pipi attended University of Oklahoma from 2015 to 2018 where she studied sociology and competed as an NCAA sprinter on the Sooner Track and Field team.
 During this time she competed in both indoor and outdoor sprinting events.
 Among other accolades, she was selected as an NCAA Indoor First Team All-American in 2018, qualified for the 2018 NCAA Outdoor Championship, became the first woman in Sooner school history to win the 200-meter title in the Big 12 and is the school record holder for indoor 400m sprint.

 Professional

 Pipi gained her first international experience at the Junior World Championships in 2014 as a member of Great Britain's Women's 4 x 100 meter team.
 In 2017, she finished fifth in the 200-meter run at the U23 European Championships in Bydgoszcz.
 In 2020, Pipi became British indoor champion in the 200-meter race.
 In 2021 she reached the semifinals at the European Indoor Championships in Toruń in the 400-meter run and won the silver medal in the 4 x 400 meter relay.

-At the 2022 European Championships, She was part of British 4 x 400 quartet than ran the second fastest time ever (3:21.74) by a British women's team.
+At the 2022 European Championships, She was part of British 4 x 400 quartet that ran the second fastest time ever (3:21.74) by a British women's team.